alexandrastroiu/TV-Show-CLI-Data-Scraper/README.md

 * **Sort**:
 The program sorts the movies available in the database (the movies by a genre specified by the user, otherwise all the movies available) in ascending or descending order (as specified by  the user) by rating score. (the program filters out the movies that have no rating score available and does not include them in the list)

-The command typed in the terminal by the user is validated: the length of the command has to be valid, the sorting is case-insensitive and ignores any trailing and leading whitespaces, the sorting can only be ascending or descending and the movie genre type has to be valid movie genre. (at least a single movie of that genre exists in the database)
+The command typed in the terminal by the user is validated: the length of the command has to be valid, the sorting is case-insensitive and ignores any trailing and leading whitespaces, the sorting can only be ascending or descending and the movie genre type has to be a valid movie genre. (at least a single movie of that genre exists in the database)

 The final output is saved in a csv file (sorted_movies.csv) to ensure persistent storage and a clear format. (each movie and its rating score is represented on a single line)